28/NoteworthyII/README.md

     - Enabled: If notepad opened on quick notes tab, quick notes will be inserted at cursor position.
 	  Note that when added this way, you must manually Save any changes to the text.
     - Disabled: Quick notes will always be added at the top and will be automatically saved.

+NOTE: If you are updating to V1.1 (or higher) from an earlier version, please delete your old Noteworthy folder first (your settings and data will be unaffected).
+This is just to clear out some old files that are no longer being used.
+Or use the one of the scripts from the [tools](/tools).

+## Dependencies

+All dependency libs are packaged with Noteworthy.

+- GhostLib
+An utility library made by Ghost Dancer.
+- CallbackHandler
+CallbackHandler is a back-end utility library that makes it easy for a library to fire its events to interested parties.
+Last updated on 09.10.2018. from [here](https://www.curseforge.com/wow/addons/callbackhandler).
+- LibDataBroker:
+LibDataBroker is a small WoW addon library designed to provide a MVC interface for use in various addons.
+Last updated on 09.10.2018. from [here](https://www.curseforge.com/wow/addons/libdatabroker-1-1).
+- LibDBIcon:
+LibDBIcon is a small library you can throw in your LDB addon that will create a small minimap icon for you and nothing more.
+Last updated on 09.10.2018. from [here](https://www.curseforge.com/wow/addons/libdbicon-1-0).
+- LibStub:
+LibStub is a minimalistic versioning library that allows other libraries to easily register themselves and upgrade.
+Last updated on 09.10.2018. from [here](https://www.curseforge.com/wow/addons/libstub).

+## Tools

+There are a couple of helpful things located in the [tools](/tools) directory.

+- local_deploy.ps1 - A script for Windows that moves all required Noteworthy files to the WoW installation directory.
+The install directory should be passed as a script parameter (enclosed in quotes).
+- package.ps1 - Packages the whole project to an archive.
+Name could be specified as a parameter.

+All scripts must be run from the *tools* directory.